Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

 How to file a complaint against a payday loan lender in the Northwest Territories

-You can contact Consumer Affairs at (867) 767-9161 to file a complaint.
+You can contact (867) 767-9161 to file a complaint.
 Unfortunately, it can be difficult to prosecute payday lenders who are operating illegally or unethically, since there are very few regulations in the Northwest Territories.
 That said, there’s no harm in reporting malpractice, particularly if the payday lender is charging more than $60 in fees per $100 borrowed.

 Payday loan alternatives in the Northwest Territories

-Before you sign on for a payday loan, it helps to explore all of the short-term financing alternatives at your disposal.
+Before you sign on for a payday loan, it helps to explore all of the financing alternatives at your disposal.

 Northwest Territories assistance programs